BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 ```plpgsql
 CREATE EXTENSION IF NOT EXISTS pgcrypto;
 ```
-#### Customer accounts are seperated into two tables connected through Foreign Key - one for their login details - <ins>Email and Password</ins>:
+#### Customer accounts are seperated into two tables related through" Foreign Key - one for their login details - <ins>Email and Password</ins>:
 ```plpgsql
 CREATE TABLE
     customer_users(